smatechnologies/ibm-i-agent-docs/docs/file-transfer/operations.md

 only one (implied) data member, so it is usually not necessary to specify the member name.
-The exception is when data is read from, or written to a source physical file, such as program source files that store multiple members for each program\'s source code.
+The exception is when data is read from, or written to a source physical file, such as program source files that store multiple members for each program's source code.

 Consider the following application notes when SMA File Transfer is used with files controlled by IBM i: